rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We will continue to use the asset pipeline for JavaScript sprinkles, CSS, images, and other static stuff.
 The two approaches coexist great.</p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/808349072734027776?ref_src=twsrc%5Etfw">December 12, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+> We will continue to use the asset pipeline for JavaScript sprinkles, CSS, images, and other static stuff.
+The two approaches coexist great.

-To elaborate on this decision, there was a telling response from DHH on his GitHub pull request to [make Webpacker the default JavaScript compiler in Rails 6](https://github.com/rails/rails/pull/33079#issuecomment-400140840)
+To elaborate on this decision, there was a telling response from DHH on his GitHub pull request to [make Webpacker the default JavaScript compiler in Rails 6](https://github.com/rails/rails/pull/33079#issuecomment-400140840):

 [![DHH: Webpack’s support is awkward in my opinion and does not offer any benefits over Sprockets.
 Unlike in the realm of JavaScript compilation.](blog/webpack/dhh-awkward.png)](https://github.com/rails/rails/pull/33079#issuecomment-400140840)